GreenScheduler/cats/docs/source/approach.rst

 The approach and implementation of CATS is described in a short paper published in the Journal of Open Source Software (`doi:10.21105/joss.08251 <https://doi.org/10.21105/joss.08251>`_).
-Here we describe how CATS works and fits into other approaches to green scheduling in more detail.
+Here we describe how CATS works and fits alongside other approaches to green scheduling in more detail.

 Background
 ----------